 Endowments managed by the Foundation are invested in a long-term investment portfolio.
 The following chart depicts the one-, three-, five-, and ten- year returns on this portfolio.
-In fiscal year 2017, the portfolio underperformed its balanced (broad policy) benchmark (65% MSCI ACWI Index and 35% Barclays U.S. Aggregate Bond Index) return of 11.8% due to exceptionally strong U.S. equity markets and the portfolio's relative underweight to U.S. stocks.
-However, the portfolio is well-diversified and is expected to outperform the broad policy benchmark with less volatility (risk) over the long-term cycles.
+In fiscal year 2018, the portfolio underperformed its balanced (broad policy) benchmark (65% MSCI ACWI Index and 35% Barclays U.S. Aggregate Bond Index) return of 6.8% due to the portfolio's slight tilt to emerging markets and its relative underweight to U.S. stocks.
+However, the portfolio is well diversified and is expected to outperform the broad policy benchmark with less volatility (risk) over the long-term cycles.